robotology/idyntree/README.md

 ### robotology-superbuild (advanced)

-For this reason it is usually installed through the [robotology-superbuild](https://github.com/robotology/robotology-superbuild), an easy way to download, compile and install the robotology software on multiple operating systems, using the [CMake](www.cmake.org) build system and its extension [YCM](http://robotology.github.io/ycm).
+If you are installing iDynTree for use as part of [iCub humanoid robot software installation](https://icub-tech-iit.github.io/documentation/sw_installation/), you may want to install iDynTree through the [robotology-superbuild](https://github.com/robotology/robotology-superbuild), an easy way to download, compile and install the robotology software on multiple operating systems, using the [CMake](www.cmake.org) build system and its extension [YCM](http://robotology.github.io/ycm).
 To get iDynTree when using the `robotology-superbuild`, please enable the `ROBOTOLOGY_ENABLE_DYNAMICS` CMake option of the superbuild.
 If you want to install also iDynTree Python or MATLAB bindings, remember to enable the `ROBOTOLOGY_USES_PYTHON` or `ROBOTOLOGY_USES_MATLAB` options.

 ### Build from source (advanced)

 If you want to build iDynTree directly from source, you can check the documentation in [`doc/build-from-source.md`](doc/build-from-source.md).

-## Usage
+## Library Usage

 ### Usage in C++
 Once the library is installed, you can link it in C++ programs using `CMake` with as little effort as writing the following line of code in your project's `CMakeLists.txt`: